 The majority of High Street mortgages which are on the market are portable.
 A portable mortgage is simply a mortgage that you are able to move from one property to another without paying a penalty.
 This works out well if you are considering moving to a new house and are currently in the middle of a fixed rate deal because you can potentially avoid an early repayment charge.

 It’s important to remember that not all mortgages are portable.
-If you are with a Specialist Lender then you may not have the opportunity to port your mortgage.
+If you are looking for a Specialist Mortgage in Middlesbrough then a Lender might not have the opportunity to port your mortgage.
 The best way to find this out is to drop a quick call to your Lender to confirm whether or not this is allowable.